ReduxPeter/biguglybox/README.md

 * OTA updates of all Redux Film Co filmmaking resources delivered to your Ugly Box.
     * Smart control integration, such as tapping & holding on a data value in the FPS chart, will send the string of HTTP commands to set your camera in the corresponding codec, resolution, and frame rate.
 * Z Cam SSP Video Preview
+  * SSP is the prefered A/V preview method for Z Cams, but is going to take a little time to implement.
+More resource intensive streams like MPEG will work at launch.
 * Ugly Box Local Proxy Capture and touchscreen resdesign of footage playback
   * After the shoot, offload Proxy media through USB for faster Dallies footage review
 * Clip Logging and Meta Data optimiztion & automation